spellshape/cli/docs/versioned_docs/version-v0.25.2/07-cli.md

 **SEE ALSO**

-* [ignite completion](#ignite-completion)	 - Generate the autocompletion script for the specified shell
+* [spellshape completion](#spellshape-completion)	 - Generate the autocompletion script for the specified shell

-## ignite completion powershell
+## spellshape completion powershell

 Generate the autocompletion script for powershell